-If black algae frequently appear in your pool, it could be a sign that the chlorine levels aren’t maintained between 1-5 ppm.
+If black algae frequently appear in your pool, it could indicate that chlorine levels aren’t maintained between 1-5 ppm.
 Black algae typically won’t form if there is sufficient chlorine in the pool.

 Another reason could be a rough pool surface that needs resurfacing.
-Ensure to keep brushing the spots until the algae are completely gone.
+Ensure that you keep brushing the spots until the algae is completely gone.

 My recommended black algae killer is Applied Biochemists 406303A Black Algaetrine, which is available on Amazon.

 You can choose to repeat the steps above to kill the black algae further but be careful not to use too much black algae killer or copper algaecide over time.
 Excessive copper can stain the pool with a turquoise color, which is hard to remove.